 Other tools like Spinnaker in addition to providing native Kubernetes deployment support created and supported by Google Team, also support multi-cloud deployment strategies using providers such as Amazon AWS, Microsoft Azure, Google Cloud Platform, Oracle Cloud and other platforms like Openshift, Pivotal Cloud Foundry, Openstack, DCOS.
 Deployment strategies are another key differentiator.
 Deployment strategies like canary, red/black (also known as blue/green), and rolling releases provide more control and stability to teams that are serious about continuous deployment.
 Tools that only target a specific platform are limited to whichever—if any—deployment strategies are supported and do not provide a single pane of glass that most Enterprises that are containerizing workloads need.
 Spinnaker provides a "golden path, with guardrails" level of standardization across multiple deployent targets and clouds, and visibility into all your cloud infrastructure.

 This is when you must identify your needs.
 Do you need a single pane of glass?
 Do you need multi-cloud deployments?
 Do you need sofisticated deployment strategies?
 Do you want to combine your build and deployment tools?
+Do you want to empower your engineering with service ownership?
 Jenkins X and Spinnaker answer these questions differently.
 Jenkins X is a deployment manager that also doubles as build server (given that it is still Jenkins under the covers).
-Spinnaker is a multi-cloud deployment manager with support for multiple deployment strategies, and is not a build server.
+Spinnaker is a multi-cloud deployment manager with support for sophisticated multi-cloud deployment strategies and end-end service ownership, and is not a build server.

 Jenkins X: Containerized Deployment Pipelines